 This is information all about being a documentary wedding photographer, in the UK and beyond.
-By why am I posting about this?
+But why am I posting about this?
 Because this is exactly how I shoot.
-Documentary or candid photography is a mindset that I have adopted to allow me to take much better wedding photos.
-No stopping, no posing, just real moments captured during your celebration.
+Documentary or candid photography is a mindset that I have adopted to allow me to take much better photos.
+No Stopping, No Posing, just real moments captured during your celebration.
 This post will explain it all.
 Getting married?
-A documentary approach is exactly what you are looking for.
+Is a documentary approach is exactly what you wanting for your wedding?

 100 of the best wedding photographs taken in a documentary style

 Throughout this gallery is all my favourite documentary photos I have taken over the years.
 Which are your favourite?
-Do you prefer black or white documentary photos?
+Do you prefer black or white photos?
+There is a good mix amongst these images below.

 Available For Couples Who LOVE Photography, But HATE To be Posed